-This session will outline the reality of the libel, slander and malicious falsehood laws in the British Isles as a result of the 2013 Defamation Act; and develops an attitude of legal awareness for the content of articles and publication.
+This session outlines the reality of the libel, slander and malicious falsehood laws in the British Isles as a result of the 2013 Defamation Act; and develops an attitude of legal awareness for the content of articles, publication, digital content and social media.
 It will give you a thorough grounding in defamation in order to defend your professional position and defend the rights of your company.

 The position of libel in law